Computer Science

 Offered Either Fall or Spring; Lecture hours:3,Other:1

-Imaging is everywhere!
-In this course, we will cover broadly the acquisition, processing, and analysis of digital images, covering topics ranging from the human visual system, to image and video compression algorithms, to pattern recognition and machine learning within the context of automatic image understanding.
+This course covers the acquisition, processing and analysis of digital images, covering topics ranging from the human visual system, to image and video compression algorithms, to pattern recognition and machine learning within the context of automatic image understanding.
+Prerequisites: CSCI 204 and MATH 216 or STAT 216 or MATH 227 or STAT 227.

 CSCI 368.
 Wireless Networks & Applications.
 1 Credit.